zeyuzhangzyz/AxiomVision/README.md

 ## 🌟 Citation

-If you think this work is helpful to your research, please feel free to cite our paper.
+If you find this work helpful to your research, please kindly consider citing our paper.

 ```
 @inproceedings{dai2024axiomvision,